Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 4

 It was like a Circus turn

-I must close now dear good
+I must close now Dear good

-boy.
-God bless you - Prays
+Boy.
+God bless you - Pray

 W McKenzie